 Finding Right VC for your Company

 At the onset, one must know that the majority of startups applying for venture capital funds will be declined.
 According to Business magazine Inc., only a mere 0.62% of startups manage to secure VC funds.
 This low rate indicates the precision with which venture capitalists select the businesses worth their time and money.
 However, there is no reason to be disheartened.
-A methodical approach to this funding process will win you the much-awaited funds.
+A methodical approach to this funding process will win you the much-awaited funds from a top venture capital firm.
 Before approaching a firm, let us first understand the different stages of venture capital funds.